 Channels can be added two ways:

-- From the top navigation bar’s +New button
+- If utilizing the legacy interface, using the top navigation bar’s +New button.

 All above options will prompt you to name your new channel, assign it a type (Dispatch vs. Group), and add users.
 Please note you can retroactively change your Group channel type (Dynamic, Team, Hidden).